ritiek/ritiek.github.io/_posts/2023-12-26-homelabbing-on-a-raspberry-pi.md

 ### Overheating

-Without any way to control heat.
-On load, my Pi would quickly reach temperatures around 85°C which seems to kick-in thermal throttling.
+Without any way to control heat, my Pi would quickly reach temperatures around 85°C on load which seems to kick-in thermal throttling.
 The official RPi4 case made it worse.

 I then got a aluminium passive cooling case.
 The temperatures still get around 80° on load but now take